Haverhill railway station (England)

 Haverhill railway station was a station in Haverhill, Suffolk, on the Stour Valley Railway, which opened in 1865 and closed in 1967.
 It was sometimes known as Haverhill North because of a separate station in the town on the Colne Valley and Halstead Railway.

 Future

-The Cambridge Metro project intends to reopen Haverhill and Linton stations, for a commuter light railway to Cambridge city centre.
+In 2019 the Cambridge Metro project unveiled a plan to reopen Haverhill and Linton stations, for a commuter light railway to Cambridge city centre.

+In November 2023, after the Cambridge South East Transport scheme was paused, Railfuture East Anglia wrote to councillors to suggest that reopening the rail to Haverhill would be a better solution.